picimako/just-kitting/README.md

 <!-- Plugin description -->
 A plugin for JetBrains IDE plugin developers to provide them with extra functionality during plugin development, besides the official DevKit plugin.

+It provides utilities (inspections, intentions for code generation, etc.) that wouldn't/couldn't necessarily be a part of the original DevKit plugin, but can still be useful to improve the plugin development process.

+Detailed documentation can be found on the [project's GitHub](https://github.com/picimako/just-kitting) repository.
 <!-- Plugin description end -->

 ## Disclaimer